11th Annual Harvest Moon Hurrah - 2015

-The Spanish Fork Arts Council is once again pleased to present the Harvest Moon Hurrah, a FREE community event for the entire family, Saturday, September 21, 2013 at the City Park (Library Park) on Center & Main from 3:00 to 9:00 pm.
+The Spanish Fork Arts Council is once again pleased to present the Harvest Moon Hurrah - now in its 11th year!
+This FREE community event for the entire family will be held Saturday, September 19, 2015 at the City Park (Library Park) on Center & Main from 3:00 to 9:00 pm.
 Invite your friends; invite your extended family; come and enjoy the best party of the year!

 Beginning at 3:00 pm will be the children's crafts & games in the large tent and the giant paint-it-yourself murals.
 At 4:00 pumpkin decorating, clowns & balloon animals, storytelling, and caricature illustrations will all begin.
 At 5:00 the hay rides with live bluegrass music begin.
 Activities will wrap up between 6:00-7:00 so that everyone can enjoy the featured entertainers.

 And of course we will have our wonderful food vendors serving up delicious food at family-friendly prices.

 We're very grateful to our sponsors from the local community including Macey's and Creative Signs & Graphics.
 Thank you to the City Council and Parks & Recreation for their support.
 Our biggest thanks goes to the Arts Council and other volunteers (none of whom are paid) for helping to bring about this wonderful event!
 We always need more volunteers.
 If you would like to join the Arts Council, email inquiries to: firstname.lastname@example.org